Recruit at PLU!

 *Student clubs are not required to sponsor an employer event.
 Student clubs make the final decision regarding with whom they engage.

-Career Connections will arrange an employer site visit.
+Career Connections can arrange an employer site visit.
 We will work with you to create a program that highlights your organization and will recruit students for participation based on your recruiting needs.

 Government agencies, for-profit corporations, small businesses, and non-profit organizations, who are not involved in political or religious activity may be eligible to participate in the State Work Study (SWS) program.
 Through SWS, the state contributes to the wages of work study student employees, so participating employers benefit from educated, motivated workers at a lower cost.
 Additional program information is available here.